aharoen/Cordova-Plugin-BT_ESC_POS_Printer/README.md

-# Cordova-Plugin-BTPrinter
+# Cordova-Plugin-BT_ESC_POS_Printer

-A cordova plugin for bluetooth printer for android platform.
+A cordova plugin printer for android platform.

-This code is being adapted from a fork of [Cordova-Plugin-Bluetooth-Printer](https://github.com/srehanuddin/Cordova-Plugin-Bluetooth-Printer), of free use and modifications that will arise for the improvement of the plugin.
+This code is being adapted from a fork of [Cordova-Plugin-BTPrinter](https://github.com/CesarBalzer/Cordova-Plugin-BTPrinter), of free use and modifications that will arise for the improvement of the plugin.

-Suggestions, critiques are welcome, participate and send a commit helping to improve the plugin for the community.

 Thanks!